+Questions

+10. Do you think veterinarians should be able to update and input dog's microchip and sterilisation details into the system?

+⊠ Yes

+□ No

+☐ Unsure

-10.Do you think veterinarians should be able to update and input dog microchip and sterilisation details into the system? ☑ Yes ☐ No ☐ Unsure Please indicate why it would be useful: This would ensure the information was recorded as standard.
-11. Should it be a mandatory requirement for veterinarians to input this information into the system, or optional for veterinarians to input this information? ☑ Mandatory ☐ Optional ☐ Not applicable Please provide reasons for your preference: Again, this would standardise the process.
-12. Do you perceive any benefits in veterinarians undertaking this role?
-13. Please indicate what other information you think veterinarians should be able to update or access on the system? ☑ Enter a dog registration on an owner's behalf ☑ Search for the identity of a dog and its owner ☑ Enter vet specific information on any registered animal ☑ Report and enter details of animal incidents such as dog attacks ☑ Report dog deaths ☐ Other - please specify:
+Please indicate why it would be useful: yes, as they do both these procedures.
+11. Should it be a mandatory requirement for veterinarians to input this information into the system, or optional for veterinarians to input this information? ☑ Mandatory ☐ Optional ☐ Not applicable Please provide reasons for your preference: As they do these procedures they should register the details at the time they do them, leaving it up to the owner will not ensure the update 12.
+Do you perceive any benefits in veterinarians undertaking this role?
+Yes the registration details would be updated faster, more accurate and relies less on the dog owner.
+13. Please indicate what other information you think veterinarians should be able to update or access on the system? ⊠ Enter a dog registration on an owner's behalf ⊠ Search for the identity of a dog and its owner ⊠ Enter vet specific information on any registered animal ☐ Report and enter details of animal incidents such as dog attacks □ Report dog deaths □ Other and a second of the report the end on head of the test the end of the report the ☐ Other - please specify: report the dog being handed in to them(from wandering or trespass), even if the owner collects strait from them wandening of trespass), even if the owner collects strait from them